NYARANGA-ROB/dashboard-sme/README.md

 ## 📊 Overview

-SMEs in Malawi—whether a shop in Blantyre or a farm input dealer in Lilongwe—often lack access to robust analytical tools.
+SMEs in Kenya—whether a shop in Nairobi or a farm input dealer in Eldoret—often lack access to robust analytical tools.
 This dashboard solves that with:

 - Aggregated sales and customer data
 - Automated business insights in plain English